mehulagg/gitlab_test/doc/development/documentation/structure.md

 - **Title**: Top-level heading with the feature name, or a use case name, which would start with a verb, like Configuring, Enabling, etc.
-- **Introduction/Overview**: A couple sentences about the subject matter and what's to be found on this page.
+- **Introduction**: A couple sentences about the subject matter and what's to be found on this page.
 Describe what the feature or topic is, what it does, and in what context it should be used.
-There is no need to add a title called "Overview" or "Introduction," because people rarely search for these terms.
+There is no need to add a title called "Introduction" or "Overview," because people rarely search for these terms.
 Just put this information after the title.
 - **Use cases**: describes real use case scenarios for that feature/configuration.
 - **Requirements**: describes what software, configuration, account, or knowledge is required.